Hazel Tilton Park

 The City Park, where the memorial is located, began as a public square donated by the International Railroad when the town of Jacksonville was first laid out shortly after 1872.
 In 1882, a train track of the Kansas and Gulf Short Line Railroad cut through the park area and will remain, though eventually unused, for several years following 1928.

 Other structures were located in park during those early years.
 A water tower was built in 1906, and a small fire station and pine-slab jail existed for a short time.
 Tree planting began in 1882 directed by Captain H. L. Morris.
 One of these trees, a magnolia, was eventually referred to by locals as “The Tree of Knowledge” because the town elders would gather beneath the tree on benches to discuss important affairs.
-It is possible that the large magnolia near the front of the new fire station is that same tree.
+It is possible that the large magnolia on the North East corner of the park is that same tree.
 A wooden bandstand erected in 1907, was replaced by native stone during the 1930s by the Worker Progress Administration.

 The park represents an important place in the history of Jacksonville and the War Monument is its center.
 While the monument is made of cold stone it is etched with real names of real people who loved and were loved.
 Reflecting upon this public stone, we can better understand both the private loss as well as the concept of duty.